Amperstrand/electrum-plugins/checklocktimeverify/QUICK_START.md

 - Tools → CLTV Timelock → Sweep Tab
 - Should show generated addresses
-- Refresh button should update balances
+- Balances update automatically when new blocks arrive or wallet state changes

 ---